Esri/arcgis-maps-sdk-toolkit-qt/documentation/docs.md

 td+check Qml OAuth 2.0 needs  QT += webview

 ### C++ QtQuick example code
+td+: problem, "QtWebEngine::initialize() called with QCoreApplication object already created and should be call before.
+This is depreciated and may fail in the future". where is created the qcoreapplication?
 OAuth 2.0 uses a WebView.
 To use an OAuthView you must call QtWebView::initialize() immediately after the QGuiApplication instance is created and must add ```QT += webview``` to qmake in your ```.pro``` file.
 ```c++
 #include <QtWebView>